Harrix/harrix-pylib/docs/funcs_md.md

             [f for f in folder_path.glob("*.md") if f.is_file() and f.suffix == ".md" and not f.name.endswith(".g.md")],
         )

-    # If there are no markdown files in the folder at all, exit
+    # If there are no Markdown files in the folder at all, exit
     if len(md_files) < 1:
-        return f"Skipped {folder_path}: no markdown files found."
+        return f"Skipped {folder_path}: no Markdown files found."

     data_yaml_headers = []
     contents = []